ClevelandIII/Cosmetology/SDLCOne.md

 5/9/22
 Jason Enciso:

-Reid Gill: no more "show more" just made the list show less at a time (i need to implement the back2top button to effect the list )
+Reid Gill: no more "show more" just made the list show less (i need to implement the back2top button to effect the list )

 Daniel: trying to fix server breaking bugs

+Joshua Ruvalcaba: helping people

+5/10/22
+Jason Enciso:

+Reid Gill: working on centering indexClientInfo

+Daniel:

 Joshua Ruvalcaba: helping people